Skip to main content

 The Planetary Data Reader (pdr)

 This tool provides a single command---read(‘/path/to/file’)---for ingesting all common planetary data types.
-It is currently in development.
-Almost every kind of "primary observational data" product currently archived in the PDS (under PDS3 or PDS4) should be covered eventually.
+It reads almost all "primary observational data" products currently archived in the PDS (under PDS3 or PDS4), and the fraction of products it does not read is continuously shrinking.
 Currently-supported datasets are listed here.

 If the software fails while attempting to read from datasets that we have listed as supported, please submit an issue with a link to the file and information about the error (if applicable).
 There might also be datasets that work but are not listed.
 We would like to hear about those too.
 If a dataset is not yet supported that you would like us to consider prioritizing, please fill out this request form.